 We are often asked about the Story Massage Programme for adults.
 Is it suitable?
-We talk to three amazing Best Practice Winners who prove that the answer is a resounding YES!
+We talk to three amazing Story Massage Programme practitioners who prove that the answer is a resounding YES!
 Find out the benefits of sharing positive touch combined with story and song with adults with a whole range of physical and learning difficulties including Parkinson’s and Dementia.

 Angela Philpott, Independent Complementary Therapist

 Davina Brownrigg, Freelance Musician, Singer and Vocal Animateur

 Jaime Ballett, Manager, Out and About Dorset Ltd.

 Angela is an Independent complementary therapist working at Strode Park Foundation in Kent, a charity providing opportunities and services for children and adults with physical and learning disabilities.
 Angela works with adults aged from 18 to 98!
 Angela trained in the Story Massage Programme back in 2014 and she says it is one of the best training programmes she has completed as it can be used in many ways – for individual and group sessions.

 The Story Massage Programme has been particularly beneficial for giving Angela the tools to communicate with a 34-year-old client with learning difficulties and scoliosis.
 The client says very few words and wanders around all day and night, so sitting still is a challenge.
 Angela started sharing Story Massage sessions with her, often nursery rhymes which she enjoys, sometimes only a few minutes, sometimes longer depending on the mood of the day.
 During the longer sessions, which can last up to 30 minutes, Angela says there is plenty of joyful eye contact, smiles, and head nodding.
 Her favourite massage story is ‘Lolli Ladybird’s Got Spots’ written by Pete Wells.